AutomationSolutionz/automationsolutionz.github.io/docs/add-new-actions.md

    You first need to decide which category your new action will belong to.
 For example, if you're trying to write an action for web automation, it should go into the Web/Selenium category.
-Find the "action_declarations" directory/folder inside "Zeuz Node > Framework > Sequential_Actions".
+Find the "action_declarations" directory/folder inside "ZeuZ Node > Framework > Sequential_Actions".

     ![](/img/action-declarations.png)